 China exports solar modules to Africa

-Mozambique exports of non-standard solar modules
+Main parameters of solar modules

 Price and channels of solar modules